-This document sets out our approach for translating the findings of the kinship care systematic review and meta-analysis into actionable recommendations and key principles.
-The purpose of using this guidance recommendation standards is to help individuals involved in the design, commissioning, delivery and evaluation of children's social care services to understand the quality, reliability, and validity of the evidence recommended in our Practice Guides.
+This document sets out our approach for translating the findings of the systematic review and meta-analysis on supporting parents of babies and children aged 0-10 who are experiencing adversity into actionable recommendations and key principles.
+The purpose of using these guidance recommendation standards is to help individuals involved in the design, commissioning, delivery and evaluation of children's social care services to understand the quality, reliability, and validity of the evidence included in the Practice Guides.

-In line with best practice, this guidance recommendation standards considers existing validated tools for assessing the quality of evidence.
-Specifically, this guidance recommendation standards incorporates criteria items from the EMMIE Framework and that of AMSTAR 2 (A Measurement Tool to Assess Systematic Reviews).
+In line with best practice, these guidance recommendation standards consider existing validated tools for assessing the quality of evidence.
+Specifically, these guidance recommendation standards incorporate criteria items from the EMMIE Framework and that of AMSTAR 2 (A Measurement Tool to Assess Systematic Reviews).

-We have chosen to use relevant criteria items from the EMMIE and AMSTAR 2 frameworks because in addition to assessing whether an intervention works (effectiveness), EMMIE also considers how the intervention can be implemented and factors that can influence its implementation.
-The EMMIE framework is applicable to the kind of questions that our systematic reviews and Practice Guides seek to answer, which are 'what works and for whom', how interventions, programmes or services work, and the contextual factors that influence how interventions work, as well as evidence of how to implement them in practice.
+We have chosen to use relevant criteria items from the EMMIE and AMSTAR 2 frameworks because, in addition to assessing whether an intervention works (effectiveness), EMMIE also considers how the intervention can be implemented and factors that can influence its implementation.
+The EMMIE framework is applicable to the kind of questions that the systematic reviews and Practice Guides seek to answer, which are 'what works and for whom', how interventions, programmes or services work, and the contextual factors that influence how interventions work, as well as evidence of how to implement them in practice.
 The AMSTAR 2